 The qualifying features of the River Mease SAC and Ensor's Pool SAC together with the key pressures experienced at each site are summarised in Table 4-2.

-Table 4-2: Special Areas of Conservation (SACs) in proximity to Hinckley & Bosworth Borough (Natural England, 2017)
+Table 4-2: SACs in proximity to Hinckley & Bosworth borough (Natural England, 2024b).